10 bad audio habits to avoid

 Overzealous signal processing

-Work with what is given and make it shine.
+Work with what you’re given and make it shine.
 Don’t make changes just for the sake of making it sound different.
 Avoid the Christmas tree effect of having a compressor, EQ, reverb or digital signal processing (DSP) on every track just because you can.
-You can avoid this by giving your signal routing a more natural quality and using bussing on your reverb, placing performers or instruments into logical groups, using group compression, and using summing to reinforce those relationships.
+You can avoid this by giving your signal routing a more natural quality and using bussing on your reverb, placing performers or instruments into logical groups, using group compression and using summing to reinforce those relationships.
 These are just a few routing ideas.

 A good example of summing is sending the microphones of a two-person interview recording to a single stereo output.

-You can avoid this by giving your mix a more natural quality through grouping using busses and placing your final compression, reverb, and other DSP.
+You can avoid this by giving your mix a more natural quality through grouping using busses and placing your final compression, reverb and other DSP.
 This is known as summing.
 A good example of summing is sending the microphones of a two-person interview recording to a single stereo output.
 You can set the balance of each individual track and apply EQ as needed before applying additional DSP on the output group.
 Your project will benefit from requiring less processing while sounding tighter and more natural by routing your signals in a more lifelike way.

 Ignoring the meters

 Your meters are there to give you an indication of your signal levels and how much headroom you have available.
 They should be used in tandem with your hearing at the appropriate monitoring levels.
-It is no use playing back a track at 50 dB SPL and thinking you need to turn up a sound effect until it sounds right, only to then realize that you have used up all the headroom.
+It’s no use playing back a track at 50 dB SPL and thinking you need to turn up a sound effect until it sounds right, only to then realize that you have used up all the headroom.
 This is a bit of an extreme example, but these sorts of errors do occur on a smaller scale and add up over time with a decibel lost here and there until you find yourself having to rework the mix in order to gain back some headroom just so the dialogue can fit.

 The meters and indicated levels will differ depending on the equipment you are using.
-Analogue mixers can either use dBu or dBv for their metered levels, while digital systems use dBFS.
+Analog mixers can either use dBu or dBv for their metered levels, while digital systems use dBFS.
 There also different types of meters, Peak Program Meters and VU Meters.
 These can be either use mechanical moving needles or bar-graph meters that use lights.
 The best practice is to read the labels and specifications of the equipment you are working with.
 Know your meters.

 Inappropriate monitoring levels